kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 - An AMI provides the information required to launch an instance, which is a virtual server in the cloud.
 You must specify a source AMI when you launch an instance.
 - AMI selection criteria include: (1) Region; (2) operating system; (3) architecture (e.g. 32-bit or 64-bit); (4) launch permissions; (5) root device storage / volume (e.g. instance store or EBS).
+- AWS does not automatically copy launch permissions, user-defined tags, or S3 bucket permissions for an AMI across regions.
 - All AMIs are caterogized as backed by either (1) EBS; or (2) instance store.
 - EBS-backed
   - The root device store is an EBS volume created from an EBS snapshot.